walidboughdiri/mf-maestro/README.md

 - add a mechanism to extract the framework from micro-frontend's build and be able to cache an already loaded framework (by version) and give it to a micro-frontend if it needs to.
 This would reduce micro-frontends sizes, since for now, each one needs to load its own version.
 This is the main drawback of MfMaestro for now.
 - move tests to [cypress.io](https://www.cypress.io/).
-- fix this doc
 - add list of UI/UX patterns we have been developping
 - explain backend realtime architecture
 - add realtime frontend architecture
 - improve demo to better match real use cases
-- add groupRefId on events to "scope" events
 - add recommandation for backend architecture to use MfMaestro the most efficient way
 - add recommandation "how to write micro-frontends"
 - explain dynamic replacement of microfrontend using props